 The melodies of plainchant pieces are organized by a system of eight melodic scales or modes, the origin of which dates back to the eighth century.
 The medieval modes can be defined as "categories for the classification of melodies according to their tonality and melodic type."
-It is the melody and the mode that becomes the source of the harmony for an accompaniment in order that "the chords used should be constructed exclusively from pitches within the mode of the melody that is being accompanied."
+15 It is the melody and the mode that becomes the source of the harmony for an accompaniment in order that "the chords used should be constructed exclusively from pitches within the mode of the melody that is being accompanied."16

 The modes are identified by number at the beginning of each chant item in modern chant notation.
 An important defining factor of the mode is the last pitch, or the final.
 The final is more commonly referred to in chant treatises as the tonic.
 Four finals are possible: d (modes 1 and 2), e (modes 3 and 4), f (modes 5 and 6), and g (modes 7 and 8).
 The other defining aspect of each mode is the reciting tone or dominant, the tone around which a melody moves and develops.
-The various treatises on chant accompaniment consistently use the term "dominant," as did Marier in his writings.
+17 The various treatises on chant accompaniment consistently use the term "dominant," as did Marier in his writings.
 The importance of the modes as a springboard for the evolution of liturgical music was noted by Pius XII in Musiae sacrae disciplina:

 Thus, with the favor and under the auspices of the Church the study of sacred music has gone a long way over the course of the centuries.
 In this journey, although sometimes slowly and laboriously, it has gradually progressed from the simple and ingenuous Gregorian modes to great and magnificent works of art.
-To
+To these works not only the human voice, but also the organ and other musical instruments, add dignity, majesty and a prodigious richness.
+18

-&lt;sup>14 Jean Desrocquettes, O.S.B., in Potiron, XVIII.
-David Hiley, Western Plainchant: A Handbook (Oxford: Clarendon, 1993), 454.
+14 Jean Desrocquettes, O.S.B., in Potiron, XVIII.
+15 David Hiley, Western Plainchant: A Handbook (Oxford: Clarendon, 1993), 454.